The Boogeyman (2023 film): Production

-The Boogeyman is a film adaptation of Stephen King's 1973 short story "The Boogeyman".

-On June 26, 2018, it was announced that filmmaking partners Scott Beck and Bryan Woods would write the screenplay with Shawn Levy, Dan Levine, and Dan Cohen attached to produce for 21 Laps Entertainment, with 20th Century Fox set to distribute.
+On June 26, 2018, it was announced that filmmaking partners Scott Beck and Bryan Woods would write the screenplay for a film adaptation of Stephen King's 1973 short story "The Boogeyman", with 21 Laps Entertainment's Shawn Levy, Dan Levine, and Dan Cohen attached to produce for 20th Century Fox.
 However, in 2019, after the Walt Disney Company's acquisition of 21st Century Fox, the film was canceled, along with other films in development.

-In November 2021, the film was revived, and it was reported that Rob Savage would direct from a screenplay by Mark Heyman, based on original drafts by Beck, Woods, and Akela Cooper, with streaming service Hulu set to distribute.
+In November 2021, the film was revived, and it was reported that Rob Savage would direct from a screenplay by Mark Heyman, based on original drafts by Beck, Woods, and Akela Cooper.
 In early 2022, Sophie Thatcher, Chris Messina, David Dastmalchian, Marin Ireland, Vivien Lyra Blair, and Madison Hu were added to the cast.
 Principal photography began in New Orleans in February 2022.

-Patrick Jonsson composed the film's score.

 Release

 Theatrical

 The Boogeyman was released by 20th Century Studios in the United States on June 2, 2023.
-It was originally planned to be released on Hulu in 2023, but following a positive test screening in December 2022, it was announced that it would instead be released theatrically.
+It was originally planned to be released on Hulu that same year, but following a positive test screening in December 2022, it was announced that it would instead be released theatrically.
 According to Savage, "When the movie tested so well, we decided it was time to get Stephen King's input, so we rented out his favorite cinema in Maine."
 He also stated, "He knows what he doesn't like and if we'd have fucked up his story, he'd have told us.
 But he sent a lovely almost-essay about how much he enjoyed the movie.
 And then the next day I wake up and there's an email in my inbox from Stephen King and he said he's still thinking about the movie.
 He said a few more nice things and the nicest thing that he said was, 'They'd be fucking stupid to release this on streaming and not in cinemas.'"
 An advanced screening of the film took place at CinemaCon on April 26, 2023, as part of the Walt Disney Studios' presentation of their 2023 release schedule.